 How to use RAG reporting

-The RAG reporting can be used a couple of different ways to help support delivering contracts on time, to budget and to the right quality standards, but as mentioned earlier the main benefit of this report over the notification panel is it can be exported as PDF or printed.
+The RAG reporting can be used a couple of different ways to help support delivering contracts on time, to budget and to the right quality standards, but as mentioned earlier the main benefit of this report over the notification panel is it can be exported as a PDF or printed.

 Framework managers and divisional team leads